-One outstanding experience
+One Outstanding Experience

-During an informal check-in, my supervisor asked for my feedback about my experience so far and prompted me to talk about my observations regarding the administrative process.
+During an informal check-in, my supervisor asked for my feedback about my experience so far.
+He or she prompted me to talk about my observations regarding the administrative process.
 In giving my answer I noticed a shift in her body language.
 I experienced my supervisor not being the most communicative individual from time to time but now, her non-verbal reaction was accompanied by what I interpreted as a stern posture.
 This made me aware of myself being eager and talkative.
 I shared several ideas to better her practice, increasing proficiency and prompting visibility in the community.
 I found myself using terms like “we” and “us”; much-like I was an equal part owner of her private practice.
 I was filled with embarrassment, as I admire her and want her to see me as capable.
 She did not say a word, nevertheless, I felt like I was scolded so I immediately apologized.
 Her response was gentle, and her smile was warm.

 Before our weekly supervision, I spoke to my therapist about this experience to gain some insight into my attitude of self-questioning that followed.
 Within the safe environment of supervision, I had the opportunity to express all of my feelings connected to the exchange, my doubts, distress, and reflections.
 I presently feel resolved and confident in this learning experience as we discussed the power of silence.
 In the supervision process, a counselor, therefore, tries to find new and more appropriate ways of professional action and the possible consequences of different actions (Zorga, 2007).
 In that small space of silent time, I was allowed to expand my awareness of my behavior.
 I am grateful for the modeling of this skill and I plan on implementing more intentional silence as a therapeutic technique.